camitz/CloudWatchAppender/README.md

         </root>
     </log4net>

 CloudWatchAppender can do more than this.
 Pretty much anything you can post to CloudWatch via the AWSSDK is supported by the appender in different ways.
-A notable exception is timestamp which will of course be supported in the near future.
+A notable exception is timestamp which will of course be supported in the near future. **Update!** *Supported as of version 1.2.*

 To change the default behavior, you can either provide the info in the config-file or as part of the log event message.
 The former is cleaner in that the code can remain agnostic to the log end point.
 The latter provides more power and granularity over what is posted.
 Other appenders will simply output the information as it is written.